Privacy Policy

 The data controller responsible for your personal information is:

 For EU/EEA residents, we are the data controller as defined under the GDPR.
-We do not currently have a formal EU representative (Article 27 GDPR) as we are in a pre-incorporation phase; EU users may contact us directly at [email protected].
+We do not currently have a formal EU representative (Article 27 GDPR); EU users may contact us directly at [email protected].

 2. INFORMATION WE COLLECT